 Which cloud-based software tools are right for your business?

 When it comes to office suites, Microsoft Office is the standard—it’s been providing businesses with great software to create documents, spreadsheets, presentations, and more for over twenty years.
-However, as software has become increasingly web-based, Google has burst onto the scene with Google Apps, which offers a reasonable alternative to Office.
+However, as software has become increasingly web-based, Google has burst onto the scene with G Suite (formerly known as Google Apps), which offers a reasonable alternative to Office.

-Both Google Apps and Office 365, Microsoft’s cloud-based competitor to Google Apps, provide businesses with the applications they need to get work done.
+Both G Suite and Office 365, Microsoft’s cloud-based competitor to G Suite, provide businesses with the applications they need to get work done.

 But which one is best for your business?
 Check out our table to figure out which one is right for you.